thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## TODO :
 ### global :
     * time to read should be stored in seconds in the metadata, and then translated into duration by printing2entries
-    * edit function should be able to handle more specific sql condition
     * add a field rank1/2/3/4/5/global, this will help later on
-    * there need to be a function and argument to change a deck's name
-    * add a short term deck that allows to simply order item by order of when they should be done
-    * when asking which field to edit, print the list of fields, and show more fields just before
-    * store in persistent data the number of time litoy is run since its last db check, then print a reminder to check the db if it's above 50
-    * metadata should contain the name of the url tab : https://github.com/impredicative/urltitle/  or  https://gist.github.com/anderser/1682452
     * add a shortcut to show the beginning of the link or pdf
     * if the file linked in the media is not found, exception should be thrown
     * a shortcut could maybe be used to pull up the beginning of the article, to make it easier to compare